kaleab-k/gsv_db_creator/README.md

 		echo $JAVA_HOME

 And the output should be your Java installation path.
+## Installing Maven
+1: Download apache-maven-3.6.0-bin.tar.gz binary archive from this official link: Download Apache Maven.
+You need to replace the version number by whatever the version you are downloading.

+2: Open the Terminal and move to the /opt directory.

+	cd /opt
+3: Extract the apache-maven archive into the opt directory.

+	sudo tar -xvzf ~/Downloads/apache-maven-3.6.0-bin.tar.gz
+4: Edit the _/etc/environment_ file and add the following environment variable:

+	M2_HOME="/opt/apache-maven-3.6.0"
+also, append the bin directory to the PATH variable: _/opt/apache-maven-3.6.0/bin_ You can use nano to edit the file in the terminal itself.
+Execute the following command and modify the content as given below.

+	sudo nano /etc/environment

+WARNING: Do not replace your environment file with the following content because you may already have different environment variables which are required by other applications to function properly.
+Notice the end of PATH variable and the M2_HOME variable.

+	PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/usr/lib/jvm/jdk-10.0.2/bin:/opt/apache-maven-3.6.0/bin"
+	M2_HOME="/opt/apache-maven-3.6.0"

+After the modification, press _Ctrl + O_ to save the changes and _Ctrl + X_ to exit nano.

+5: Update the mvn command:

+	sudo update-alternatives --install "/usr/bin/mvn" "mvn" "/opt/apache-maven-3.6.0/bin/mvn" 0
+	sudo update-alternatives --set mvn /opt/apache-maven-3.6.0/bin/mvn Step 7: Logout and login to the computer and check the Maven version using the following command.

+	mvn --version

 # Compiling the program
 It can be compiled using a terminal or via the IDE.